-Following exploration success at deeper levels in the Akkulka Block, the Company considers the much larger Kul-Bas Block to also have significant oil and gas potential in deeper horizons ranging from the Carboniferous through to the Cretaceous.
+Following exploration success at deeper levels in the Akkulka Block, the Company considers the much larger Kul-Bas Block to also have significant oil and gas potential in deeper horizons ranging from the Carboniferous through to the Cretaceous as well as some limited gas potential in the Tertiary.
 The target reservoir units are considered to be Jurassic marine carbonates and clastics and Cretaceous marine sandstones as demonstrated by AKD01 and also deeper levels Triassic and Permo Carboniferous.
-The most likely source rocks for both plays would be the Jurassic as in AKD01 or lacustrine Triassic age sediments
+The most likely source rocks for the shallower plays would be the Jurassic as in AKD01 or lacustrine Triassic age sediments but it is considered that well KBD01 has already demonstrated an active generating source at Carboniferous level.

 The acquisition of new 2D seismic by TAG in 2007 and the seismic reprocessing of the JNOC dataset across Kul-Bas completed in 2009 was aimed at both shallow gas prospects and to highlight deeper plays.
-In 2010, further 2D seismic was specifically targeted at deep prospects identified.
+In 2010, further 2D seismic was specifically targeted at deep identified prospects.
 Based on this confirmatory dataset, the Company spudded KBD01, a 4,000 m (13,120 ft) well, in December 2010 to test the best of the deeper oil prospects which are sizeable but with significant exploration risk remaining at present (although recently reduced by the AKD01 oil discovery).
-This re-commenced in February 2011 and is due for completion in the second quarter of 2011.
-Further exploration prospects have been identified for future drilling.